ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

   discuss this into more detail in the next episode.

 > ## Pushing an updated README
-> You want to update the README file of the repository of Episode 1 with more
+> You want to update the README file of the `example` repository with more
-> detailed information of what the repository is about and then push the
+> detailed information of what the repository is about and then push
-> changes to the remote.
+> the changes to the remote.
+>
-> Modify the README file of your local repository with your preferred editor
+> Modify the README file of your local copy of `example` with your preferred
-> (any change is good enough, but better if they are useful - or at least,
+> editor (any change is good enough, but better if they are useful - or at
-> funny!) and synchronise the changes with the remote.
+> least, funny!) and synchronise the changes with the remote.
+Check on GitHub
+> that you can view the changes you made.
 >
 > > ## Solution
 > > ```bash